drhsqlite/pikchr/doc/userman.md

 By default, objects are stacked beside each other from left to right.
-The Pikchr layout engine keeps track of the "layout direction" which can be one of "right", "down", "left", or "right".
+The Pikchr layout engine keeps track of the "layout direction" which can be one of "right", "down", "left", or "up".
 The layout direction defaults to "right".
 But you can change it using a statement which consists of just the name of the new direction.
 So, for example, if we insert the "down" statement in front of our test script, like